Andrew-Shay/Neuron/cefpython_pygtk_flask/README.md

 ## Create Windows Executable with PyInstaller
 Execute `pyinstaller neuron_installer.spec`
 Two directories will be created, `dist` and `build`
-`build` contains the temporary files used to created the executable
+`build` contains the temporary files used to create the executable
 `dist` contains the files that need to be distributed
 Manually copy the folders `static` and `templates` into `dist/Neuron`